khakhalin/notes/00_queue_to_do.md

     *  AWS Step Functions (orchestration)
     *  CodePipeline (CI/CD)
 * Terraform
+* read more about [[dbt]] and this recent debacle with core vs fusion
+* sqlmesh - a competitor to dbt? that is more open source?
 * [[knowledge_graph]]:
     * RDF, SPARQL
     * Abstract Syntax Trees, CDS CSN, OpenAPI, OData EDMX, BPMN